mylesgray619/osticket-prereqs/README.md

 <img src="https://i.imgur.com/f6gSSoT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here I used Microsft Azure, to create a osTicket virtual machine within a resource group, then filled in the required information such as using windows 10 OS, selecting the region you are closest to, etc.
+Here I used Microsoft Azure to create an osTicket virtual machine within a resource group, then filled in the required information, such as using Windows 10 OS, selecting the region you are closest to, etc.
 </p>
 <br />